dshorthouse/SimpleMappr/README.md

 ---------

     Copyright (c) David P. Shorthouse
-    License: MIT (see included LICENSE file) and comments in each class file
+    License: MIT (see included LICENSE file) and comments in each class in /lib and js file in /public/javascript